Optimizing The Cut And Count Method In Phenomenological Studies: Development of the Algorithm

-As we mentioned, we start our analysis from the normalized distributions obtained from the MadAnalysis5, after the preselection cuts mentioned in \autoref{tab:Table2}.
-To begin the process of identifying variables, we define a new quantity called the \textbf{Area Parameter} (AP).
-The AP is a metric which quantifies the degree of separation between the signal and background distributions.
-To calculate AP, first, we convert the normalized distribution, which is a probability distribution, into a cumulative distribution (CDF).
-The CDF of a real variable $Y$ \cite{Cowan:1998ji} is defined as follows: \be F_Y(y)=P(Y\leq y), \ee i.e., the CDF is a measure of the probability that the value of the variable $Y$ is less than or equal to $y$.
-The CDF is a curve which starts from zero and asymptotes to one.
-Since the total probability is bounded between $0$ and $1$, the CDF is a curve whose endpoints are $0$ and $1$.
+i.e., the CDF is a measure of the probability that the value of the variable $Y$ is less than or equal to $y$.
+Thus the CDF is, by definition, a curve that starts from zero and asymptotes to one, i.e., since the total probability is bounded between $0$ and $1$, the CDF is a curve whose endpoints are $0$ and $1$.
 The path which connects the endpoints solely depends on the probability distributions of the observable in question.
-Of course, if the signal and background share the exact same distribution, then their respective CDF curves will overlap.
-This informs us that the area enclosed by the region \emph{between} the CDF curves of the signal and the background gives a reliabe measure of their separation.
+Of course, if the signal and background share the exact same distribution, then their respective CDF curves will overlap, and any deviation between these curves is attributable to the difference between the signal and the background as they pertain to the observable in question.
+This informs us that the area enclosed by the region \emph{between} the CDF curves of the signal and the background gives a reliable measure of their separation.
 Calculating the AP in the occupancy percentage in the observable canvas is important.
 The canvas for the observable starts from the bin with the first nonzero value and ends in the bin where both signal and background CDFs converge to one.
-For example, in \autoref{tab:Figure2} below, we display the probability distribution of the pseudorapidity $\eta$ of the charged lepton for both the signal and the background on the left and the corresponding CDF is plotted on the right.
-While the domain assigned to the probability distribution is $-8$ to $+8$, in the calculation of the AP, we only consider the range where the distribution is non-zero which in this case corresponds to $-4\leq\eta[\ell^+]\leq +4$.
-Thus, it is important to redefine the canvas of the observable before calculating the AP in order not to overestimate it.
+For example, in \autoref{tab:Figure2}, we display the probability distribution of the pseudorapidity $\eta$ of one of the leptons for both the signal and the background on the left and the corresponding CDF on the right.
+While the domain assigned to the probability distribution is $-8$ to $+8$, in the calculation of the AP, we only consider the range where the distribution is non-zero which in this case corresponds to $-2.55\leq\eta[\ell_2]\leq +2.55$.
+Thus, even though an overall 100 bins exist between $-8$ to $+8$ in \autoref{tab:Figure2}, only 32 of these are effective in discriminating signal and background.
+Thus, it is important to redefine the canvas of the observable before calculating the AP in order not to underestimate it.

 The AP is calculated as the summation of the absolute difference between the signal CDF curve and the background CDF curve over all the histogram bins in the redefined canvas in percentage, i.e.,